-9.3 PROCEDURES:
+9.3 PROCEDURES

-A. Assignment and Control of the Purchasing Card

-- 1. Requests for and issuance of purchasing cards - a.
-Purchasing cards will be issued to individual employees, County Officers, and elected officials who frequently purchase goods/services in single purchase amounts of less than \$1,500.00.
-Generally, these will be the individuals who, before the purchasing card program, often used petty cash and Annual Blanket Purchase Orders for small dollar amounts. - b.
+- A. Assignment and Control of the Purchasing Card - 1.
+Requests for and issuance of purchasing cards - a.
+Purchasing cards will be issued to individual employees, County Officers, and elected officials who frequently purchase goods/services in single purchase amounts of less than \$1,500.00. - b.
 The purchasing card will have the employee's name and employee ID# issued by the County, the County's name, the County's tax exemption number, and the expiration date.
 No credit records, social security numbers, etc., of the cardholder will be maintained. - c.
 All requests for purchasing cards must be made by the Department Head by using the Purchasing Card Request/Certification/Receipt form. - d.
 All requests for new cardholders or for changes to current cardholders will be made by completing the top portion of and submitting a Purchasing Card Request/Certification/ Receipt form to the Purchasing Card Administrator signed by the Department Head. - e.
 When the Purchasing Card Administrator receives a purchasing card from the issuing card company for a cardholder, the cardholder will be required to personally take receipt of the card and sign the Purchasing Card Acceptance and Cardholder Agreement.
 The Purchasing Division will provide training and a copy of the Purchasing Card Procedures Guide to the cardholder. - f.
 The Purchasing Card Administrator will notify the requesting department and the Finance Office upon the issuance of all purchasing cards.